eccLib Cookbook

 gtf = eccLib.GtfReader(StringIO(gtf_string))

 But what if we have serialized data within attributes?
 Well we have a way of parsing attributes into something other than a string.
 Both parsers accept an argument called attr_tp which maps attribute names, to functions that should parse the attribute value into the desired type.
-So for example, let’s say we want to parse an attribute called clustered into a boolean value, and score_2 into a float value.
+So for example, let’s say we want to tweak an attribute called gene_id, and parse gene_version into an integer value.

 import eccLib